 </script>

-Note: You may wonder why a variable in a string example is not a mixed context.
-That is because we are in a JavaScript context all the time.
-We build a script tag only with JavaScript, we do not output a ready HTML.
+Note: You might be wondering why a variable in this example isn’t considered a mixed context.
+This is because we’re always in a JavaScript context here.
+We create a script tag using JavaScript exclusively; we don’t output a complete HTML.

-A custom tag, JavaScript, a variable not in the string.
+Example: Custom tag, JavaScript and variable not in the string.

 <script type="text/javascript"><br />